 The most popular masks can be bought in Ladakh (Cham mask), West Bengal (Chauu mask), and Kerala (Kathakali mask).

 There are many essential oils are available in India but it is best to buy those which are produced from Indian products.
-Some of the essential oils are cheaper in India because that particular plant or flower grow in abundance here.
+Some of the essential oils are cheaper in India because that particular plant or flower grows in abundance here.

 The Lavander oil is the most popular oil in India but it is not a produced here, so it is better not to buy this in India.

 Only buy those essential oils which are produced from Indian plants.
 The major essential oils produced in India are Mentha or Mint oil, Peppermint oil, sweet basil oil, Lemone grass oil, Citronella oil, Eucalyptus oil, Betel leaf oil, and Rose oil.

-If you don’t like to use an essential oil on the body but like the smell then use essential oil diffuser.
+If you don’t like to use an essential oil on the body but like the smell then use an essential oil diffuser.
 Put a few drops in the diffuser with water and burn the small lamp under it.
 It is another way to enjoy the aroma of essential oils.

 Most of the Indians use incense sticks every day while praying.
 These incense sticks also work as an air freshener because of the sweet smell while burning.
 There are many varieties and fragrances available in different parts of India.

 An incense stick is made of bamboo sticks, charcoal dust or sawdust mixed with a glue or adhesive and fragrance.
 These are many flowery and fruity scents available.

 Sandalwood is one of the most popular fragrances in India, which mostly comes from Mysore.

 Incense sticks are known as “Aggarbatti” in India and available very easily in all local markets across India.